Our Chief Executive- Roger Griffith

 Benjamin Junior James

-Benjamin is an Italian Digital Creator with a BA(Hons) degree in Creative Media Design, obtained at the University of The West of England, who takes great pride in producing visually appealing content.
-He is a Photographer, Videographer and Graphic Designer who helps businesses and influencers with their branding, online presence and aesthetics.
-He is currently working as an intern for Creative Connex where he handles their website and produces content for their social media platforms.
+Benjamin is a Media Designer with a BA(Hons) degree in Creative Media Design, obtained at the University of The West of England, who takes great pride in producing visually appealing content.
+He is a Photographer, Videographer and Graphic Designer who helps businesses and Individuals with their branding, online presence and aesthetics.
+He is currently working for Creative Connex where he handles their website and produces content for their social media platforms.